Director of TUM-IAS

 1976 - 1992

-As postdoctoral researcher, Michael Molls headed a laboratory at the Institute of Radiation Biology and Physics of the University Hospital Essen, Germany.
+As postdoctoral researcher, Michael Molls headed a laboratory at the Institute of Medical Radiation Biology and Physics of the University Hospital Essen, Germany.
 In 1977, he was successful in establishing the in vitro cultivation of mouse preimplantation embryos (stem cells).
 In initial studies, early embryonic development was compared under in vitro and in vivo conditions.
 Extensive radiation and cell biology experiments were performed under in vitro conditions.
 The embryos were exposed to X-rays, neutrons, and tritium (tritiated water, tritiated thymidine) as well as to combinations of radiation with pollutants (e.g., lead, cadmium) or cytostatic drugs (cyclophosphamide, cis-platinum).
 In summary, the investigations enabled important findings concerning early embryonic development, cytogenetic damage, altered cell proliferation, mechanisms of cell death, and cellular repair.
 Teratogenic effects were studied after in vitro irradiation of two cell embryos in the G2 phase of the cell cycle.
 Microsurgical implantation of the irradiated embryos into the uteruses of mice surrogate mothers made it possible to observe further development up to the time of delivery.

 Michael Molls also specialized in radiation oncology at the Clinic for Radiation Treatment at the University Hospital Essen.
 Key areas of his clinical research were the inflammatory pulmonary side-effects of total body irradiation before bone marrow transplantation in leukemia patients, the combination of radiation treatment with hyperthermia, and the pathophysiology of tumors, especially tumor oxygenation in head and neck cancers, and blood perfusion in rectal and other malignancies (dynamic CT and MRI correlated with temperature gradients under hyperthermic treatment).
 These investigations in patients contributed to improved and less harmful techniques for total body irradiation, as well as deeper insights into tumor temperature distributions in clinical hyperthermia treatments and the biological heterogeneity of malignant tumors.
 It was found that there exist different patterns of blood perfusion and oxygenation within subregions of a single tumor and between individual tumors of patients suffering from the same tumor disease.